-- Luxembourg decided not to opt into a so-called simplified limitation on benefits (LOB) provision which would deny treaty benefits if a resident is not a qualified person. - Luxembourg further decided to not introduce the amendments to the so-called immovable property company clause, an anti-abuse provision provided in the OECD Model Tax Convention of wide application which can be problematic for investors in that it may create situations of economic double taxation of gains.
-Luxembourg being a major hub for the structuring of cross-border real estate investments, the fact that Luxembourg did not opt for this provisions is good news as it could appear detrimental for investors and not in Luxembourg's interest. - Furthermore, Luxembourg will not introduce the MLI rules on dividend transfer transactions, permanent establishments situated in third jurisdictions and artificial avoidance of permanent establishment status through commissionnaire arrangements and similar strategies. - Finally, Luxembourg will not introduce some of the rules of the MLI on hybrid mismatches dealing with transparent entities.
+- Luxembourg decided not to opt into a so-called simplified limitation on benefits "(LOB") provision which would deny treaty benefits if a resident is not a qualified person. - Luxembourg further decided to not introduce the modifications to the so-called immovable property company clause (Article 13 (4) of the OECD Model Tax Convention), an anti-abuse provision provided in the OECD Model Tax Convention of wide application which can be problematic for investors in that it may create situations of economic double taxation of gains.
+According to the proposed changes in the MLI, Article 13 (4) would be applicable if the threshold (of immovable property investments) is met at any time during the 12 months preceding the alienation and equally apply in case of a sale of a comparable interest in a partnership or trust.
+In addition, signatories to the MLI could choose to extend the application of Article 13 (4) to all their treaties including those without such a clause, provided the other Contracting States take the same approach.
+Given Luxembourg's position as a major hub for the structuring of cross-border real estate investments, the fact that Luxembourg did not opt for these provisions is good news as it could appear detrimental for investors and not in Luxembourg's interest. - Luxembourg will not introduce the MLI rules on dividend transfer transactions. - As far as the concept of permanent establishment ("PE") is concerned, Luxembourg will not introduce the rules on PE situated in third jurisdictions and artificial avoidance of PE status through commissionnaire arrangements and similar strategies.
+It will further not introduce the rules aiming at preventing the artificial avoidance of a PE through splitting up contracts.
+However, Luxembourg has decided to adopt one of the two options on the artificial avoidance of PE status through specific activity exemptions.

+• Finally, Luxembourg will not introduce some of the rules of the MLI on hybrid mismatches dealing with transparent entities.